woofdogtw/sylvia-iot-core/sylvia-iot-broker/README.md

     - Private network routes to applications
 - Public network management

-# Mount sylvia-broker in your Actix-Web App
+# Mount sylvia-iot-broker in your Actix-Web App

-You can simply mount sylvia-broker into your Actix-Web App:
+You can simply mount sylvia-iot-broker into your Actix-Web App:

     use actix_web::{self, App, HttpServer};
     use clap::App as ClapApp;